Third-Party Delivery Services: What Restaurants Need to Know

 Should You Partner With a Third-Party Food Delivery Service?

-While there’s no clear answer to whether your restaurant brand should partner with third-party delivery services, there are factors to help you decide.
+While there’s no clear answer to whether your restaurant brand should partner with third-party delivery services or have your own in-house delivery service, there are factors to help you decide.
 Here’s a list of questions you should ask yourself before choosing a third-party food delivery service.

 - What is the population density around my restaurants’ locations?